Health Sharing Explained: Is It Right for You?

 Alternative Options

-Many health sharing organizations will share the cost of alternative treatments such as functional medicine or holistic care.
-Traditional Insurance does not always cover alternative practitioners or treatments.
+Many health sharing organizations will share the cost of alternative treatments such as functional medicine or holistic care when eligible.
+Health insurance does not always include alternative practitioners or treatments.

 Limitations and Considerations

-The advantages of health sharing are clear; still, some individuals may not be a great fit for a particular health sharing community.
+The advantages of health sharing are clear; still, some individuals may not be a great fit for a particular health sharing Community.
 Each organization has some differences, so it is vital to research and consider your needs.
-Those with significant medical needs may find traditional health insurance a better fit.
-Some pre-existing conditions can limit sharing in the first year or more of membership, and others allow for a phase-in of sharing for those needs.
-Some health sharing organizations will deny sharing in pre-existing conditions entirely, so it is essential to read and become familiar with the guidelines to know for sure.
-Additionally, a few states still have requirements for health insurance, and a health share does not meet that requirement.
+Those with significant Medical Needs may find health insurance a better fit.
+Some pre-existing conditions can limit sharing eligibility in the first year or more of Membership, and others allow for a phase-in of sharing for those needs.
+Some health sharing organizations will not share in pre-existing conditions at all, so it is essential to read and become familiar with the guidelines to know for sure.
+Additionally, a few states still have requirements for health insurance, and a health share does not meet that requirement since health sharing is NOT insurance.

 Who Should Consider Health Sharing?